RLuong87/Algorithms-Repo/README.md

-# Algorithms-HackerRank
+# Algorithms

-This repository contains challenges from HackerRank, mainly Java algorithms.
+This repository contains challenges from HackerRank and Codesignal, mainly Java algorithms.